MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-federated-credential.md

 ## Microsoft Entra ID identity service

 The Microsoft Entra ID is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth 2.0.

-You can use one of these two identity services:

-1. Microsoft Entra ID developer platform (v1.0).
-Also known as the **Azure AD v1** endpoint, which allows you to build apps that securely sign in users with a Microsoft work or school account.
-For more information, see the [Microsoft Entra ID for developers (v1.0) overview](/azure/active-directory/azuread-dev/v1-overview).
 1. Microsoft identity platform (v2.0).
 Also known as the **Microsoft Entra ID** endpoint, which is an evolution of the Azure AD platform (v1.0).It lets you build applications that sign in to all Microsoft identity providers and obtain tokens to call Microsoft APIs, like Microsoft Graph, or other developer-built APIs.
 For more information, see the [Microsoft identity platform (v2.0) overview](/azure/active-directory/develop/active-directory-appmodel-v2-overview).

 For information about the differences between the v1 and v2 endpoints, see [Why update to Microsoft identity platform (v2.0)?](/azure/active-directory/develop/active-directory-v2-compare).
 For complete information, see [Microsoft identity platform (formerly Microsoft Entra ID for developers)](/azure/active-directory/develop/).

 ### Create the Microsoft Entra ID identity provider

 This section shows how to create a Microsoft Entra ID identity provider that uses OAuth 2.0 to authenticate the bot.
-You can use Azure AD v1 or Microsoft Entra ID endpoints.
+You can use Microsoft Entra ID endpoints.

 > [!TIP]
 > You'll need to create and register the Microsoft Entra ID application in a tenant in which you can consent to delegate permissions requested by an application.